 Did Bill W. write the Big Book with a dictionary open in front of him?
 I strongly doubt it.
 At that time, the meanings of most words were commonly known.
 In the 1930s, the correct meanings of words did not change as quickly as they do today*.
 Words were chosen for their exact meaning—much more so than in today's culture.
 So, if Bill W. described something as being "cool", he was referring to its temperature, not its fashionable attractiveness.

 Ironically, reading those older definitions renewed my personal identification with the Steps.
 I still continue the habit and have collected and shared dozens of helpful word definitions.
 You might try it yourself.
 Your local library will probably have an enormous Webster's Dictionary somewhere in the back room (if libraries still HAVE books whenever you read this).
 Chances are, the librarians will be very pleased if you ask to see it for yourself.

 My point is simple.
 If you want to better understand any word, why not read its definition in a dictionary that was current when the writer wrote it?
 Keep It Simple.

-* Words changed meaning very gradually in Bill W's day.
+* In Bill W's time, the definitions of words changed more slowly than they do today.
 Dictionaries were updated every two or three DECADES, not every year.
-This is from Merriam-Webter's website: "Since they were first released, Webster's International Dictionary and Webster's Collegiate Dictionary have been updated and revised many times.
+Here is a comment from Merriam-Webter's website: "Since they were first released, Webster's International Dictionary and Webster's Collegiate Dictionary have been updated and revised many times.
 New editions of the unabridged appeared in 1909 (Webster's New International Dictionary), 1934 (Webster's New International Dictionary, Second Edition), and 1961 (Webster's Third New International Dictionary, Unabridged).
 Addenda sections, featuring words that came into use after publication of the 1961 edition, have been added regularly, most recently in 2002." (source: http://www.merriam-webster.com/info/commitment.htm)